-The default implementation for authentication is a JavaTM Authentication and Authorization Service (JAAS) authentication method.
+The default implementation for authentication is a Java Authentication and Authorization Service (JAAS) authentication method.
 If the JAAS authentication method does not suit, you can change to one of the other provided authentication methods, or implement your own custom authentication method.

 The following authentication methods are available in the application.
-For more information, see "Authentication" on page 150.
+For more information, see "Authentication in Universal Access" on page 128.
 To use any of the provided authentication methods, set the REACT_APP_AUTH_METHOD environmental variable in the appropriate . env file to one of the following options and set any related environmental variables.
 For example: